-We hold a preliminary assessment meeting (MIAM) with each party.
+We hold a preliminary assessment meeting (MIAM) with each party, this will usually be held on Zoom but can be arranged face to face if you prefer.
 Once we have seen both clients, and assuming everyone still wishes to proceed to mediation, then a series of joint meetings will be arranged where you both attend at the same time to discuss the issues.
+Mediation meetings may be online or face to face and this will be discussed with you at the assessment meeting.

 If there have been threats or incidents of domestic violence, then the mediator should be told of this at the initial meeting so that these can be discussed and a decision made as to to whether mediation is, in fact, appropriate.